What is B2B2C in eCommerce: examples, business model and definition

-The B2B2C model has been gaining popularity in recent years, with more businesses switching to this model.
-For example, according to Statista, B2B2C is Brazil’s second most popular business model among ecommerce business people:
+The B2B2C (Business-to-Business-to-Consumer) model has been gaining popularity in recent years, with more businesses switching to this model.

 According to a May 2021 survey, almost half of the industry executives interviewed (48.7%) said their company sold products to final consumers through an online store without intermediaries.
 The second main sales channel was B2B2C i.e., selling products to the final consumer through marketplaces with 42.3% of respondents.
 Traditional B2B, where manufacturing businesses sell to distributors or retailers before reaching final consumers, was used by 36.5% of respondents.

 Meanwhile, The State of Customer Report says that almost 40% (39.22%) of manufacturers aim to adopt B2B2C model, and over 25% are happy with their CX strategy enhancement after starting their B2B2C journey.

 You can see that the total sum of the sales models in the Statista report is over 100%.
 This is because companies combine different sales models as long as they benefit the company’s bottom line.